bestlkh/ice-MC2/public/docs-src/docs/developer/message-format.md

 ### SVG Source

-Wit SVG source, user can put the message back to editor.
+With SVG source, user can put the message back to editor.

 ```json
 {